syncfusion-content/blazor-docs/blazor/query-builder/drag-and-drop.md

 ---
 layout: post
-title: Drag and Dropin Blazor QueryBuilder Component | Syncfusion
+title: Drag and Drop in Blazor QueryBuilder Component | Syncfusion
 description: Checkout and learn here all about Drag and Drop in Syncfusion Blazor QueryBuilder component and much more.
 platform: Blazor
 control: QueryBuilder
 documentation: ug
 ---

-# Drag and Dropin Blazor QueryBuilder Component
+# Drag and Drop in Blazor QueryBuilder Component

 The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) functionality extends to cloning both individual rules and entire groups.
 Utilizing the Clone options will generate an exact duplicate of a rule or group adjacent to the original one.
 This feature enables users to replicate complex query structures effortlessly.
 The [ShowButtons](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderShowButtons.html) function offers users the ability to toggle the visibility of these cloning buttons, providing convenient control over the cloning process within the Query Builder interface.